moy/piwigo-random/README.md

   </script>
 </span>
 ```

+* Optionally: send me an email, I'd like to know if anyone uses my code :-).

 The script will look for an HTML element with `id="random_image"`, and
 add the images to this element.
 Note the `async` attribute to allow